The Fractal Dimension of Product Sets: Introduction

 \section{Introduction}

-There are several notions of dimension used in fractal geometry, which coincide for many sets but have important, distinct properties.
+There are several types of dimension used in fractal geometry, which coincide for some sets but have important, distinct properties.
 Indeed, determining the most proper notion of dimension has been a major problem in geometric measure theory from its inception, and debate over what it means for a set to be fractal has often reduced to debate over the proper notion of dimension.
-A classical example is the \say{Devil's Staircase} set, which is intuitively fractal but which has integer Hausdorff dimension\footnote{Discussion in \cite[page 82]{mandelbrotnature}, \cite[page 337]{lapvanf2013}.}.
-As Falconer notes in \textit{The Geometry of Fractal Sets}\footnote{\cite[pages ix-x]{falconer1986geometry}.}, the Hausdorff dimension is ``undoubtedly, the most widely investigated and most widely used'' notion of dimension.
+A classical example is the \say{Devil's Staircase}, which is intuitively fractal but which has integer Hausdorff dimension \cite[page 82]{mandelbrotnature},\cite[page 337]{lapvanf2013}.
+As Falconer notes in \textit{The Geometry of Fractal Sets}, \cite[pages ix-x]{falconer1986geometry}, the Hausdorff dimension is \say{undoubtedly, the most widely investigated and most widely used} type of dimension.
 It can, however, be difficult to compute or even bound (from below) for many sets.
 For this reason one might want to work with the Minkowski dimension, for which one can often obtain explicit formulas.
-Moreover, the Minkowski dimension is computed using finite covers and hence has a series of useful identities which can be used in analysis.
+Moreover, the Minkowski dimension has many useful identities.
 In particular, the Minkowski dimension of a product set is the sum of the dimensions of the factoring sets.
-We define this notion below for clarity.
+We define this idea below for clarity.

 \begin{definition} Let $f$ be a function defined for all bounded subsets of $\R^k$ for all $k.$ Then $f$ is \textit{product-summable} if $f(A)+f(B)=f(A\times B),$ where $A\times B\subset\R^{m+n}$ is the Cartesian product of $A$ and $B,$ for all such bounded subsets $A\subset \R^m$ and $B\subset\R^n$. \end{definition}